The Best Beaches to Visit in Santa Cruz

 Natural Bridges State Beach

 Perhaps Natural Bridges’ most attractive feature to families on holiday, though, is the cluster of picnic tables and barbeques.
-If you’re looking for a reason to pack a lunch and picnic in the sun, look no further.
+If you’re looking for a reason to pack a lunch and enjoy a picnic area in the sun, look no further.
 Or, if the mood for a picnic comes on you suddenly, there’s a local bakery a short walk up the road.

 And if the weather unluckily turns, a nearby visitors’ center is full of activities to keep your children engaged and entertained.
 If it holds, though, you can follow a sheltered eucalyptus trail to a monarch butterfly sanctuary for some respite from the sun and a chance to spot more than just sea creatures.